 Why this security solution is needed is easy to understand.
 Microsoft is an American company, and some institutions, companies or environments outside the US in that the data are strictly secret, need to completely restrict access to data stored in the cloud.
 Keeping trade secrets, patents, financial algorithms or sensitive user data in the cloud can be regulated internally and requires high security solutions.
 Double Key Encryption will meet these high security requirements.

-The solution is not intended for simple users or companies that do not have strict internal protocols regarding data security.
+The solution is not for simple users or companies that do not have strict internal protocols regarding data security.
 Double Key Encryption is designed to protect data stored in the cloud from Microsoft's "eyes", ensuring full control over private data.

 For example, if a government institution he needs to hold on secret dates in the cloud. it will definitely have internal regulations strict regarding the access of a third party or company to this information.
 Even Microsoft must not be able to access and view this data.
 Using Double Key Encryption, the cloud service provider did not have access to the stored data.